Rail firm in Poundland chocolate row

 "If you don't want to hear from our extremely twitchy legal team, we suggest you remove your tweet."

-Later GTR did apologise to Mr Cooke, stating: "Very sorry team for using your name here.
-I have removed the offending tweet."

-GTR has been dogged by disrupted services since the publication of new timetables on 20 May.
+It has been dogged by disrupted services since the publication of new timetables on 20 May.

 Its poor performance, along with that of Northern rail, prompted Transport Secretary Chris Grayling on Wednesday to say the "rail industry has collectively failed" passengers.